jlinGG/jlinGG.github.io/about.md

 feature-img: "assets/img/giraffe-purple.jpg"
 ---

-<h1>Hello World!</h1>
+<h1>Hello!</h1>
-Welcome to my blog, where I write about the data things that I am doing and learning.
+Welcome to my website, where I write about the data things that I am doing and learning.
 This is really just a reference for Future Joanne, but I'm happy you are here too.

 ### Why giraffes?